JenniferSimond/chic-haven-shop/README.md

 # Chic Haven Store

-Chic Haven Boutique is a full-stack e-commerce web application built with the PERN stack (PostgreSQL, Express, React, Node.js).
-The project scope included project planning, system design, UI/UX design, and development.
+Chic Haven Boutique is a full-stack e-commerce web application built with PostgreSQL, Express, React, Node.js.
+The project scope included project planning/management, system design, UI/UX design, and development.
 The application consits of a robust backend that is consumed by a store front and admin portal.
 My personal goals for the project was to challenge myself and grow as a developer and novice designer by creating an appication that was beautiful, functional, and well built, showcasing my ability to own a project from conceptualization to deployment.

 New Skills Aquired: